Aquarium Plants; General Care (Basics), Substrate, Ferts, CO2, Lighting, Dips and other Factors.

 In an article from the Southern Regional Aquaculture Center, Wurts and Durborow write:

 “The release of carbonate converted from bicarbonate by plant life can cause pH to climb dramatically (above 9) during periods of rapid photosynthesis by dense phytoplankton (algal) blooms.
 This rise in pH can occur in low alkalinity water (20 to 50 mg/L) or in water with moderate to high bicarbonate alkalinity (75 to 200 mg/L) that has less than 25 mg/L hardness.”

-*A poor Redox Potential which is often improved by better and more frequent water changes and proper mineralization such as Calcium, Magnesium and sodium as stated above.
-Also the addition of UV Sterilization
+*A Poor Redox Balance which is often improved by better and more frequent water changes and proper mineralization such as cations of calcium, magnesium and sodium as stated above.

-Here is a common algae in Aquariums
+Here is a common algae in aquariums

 Black beard algae is a form of "red algae" in the genus Audouinella that commonly attaches to edges of plant leaves or drift wood and is more common in low CO2 water conditions, that are low in minerals, carbonates, and pH (although these algae will also grow in alkaline, high pH waters as well).
-As stated above, many good aquatic husbandry methods will aid in combating this algae
+As stated above, many good aquatic husbandry methods will aid in combating this algae.

-For further reading in the subject of algae, Please see this Aquarium Answers Article (post): “Aquarium Answers; Aquatic Algae”
+For further reading on the topic of algae, please see this Aquarium Answers article (post):

 POPULAR PLANTED AQUARIUM ALGAE EATING INHABITANTS;

 * Shrimp - such as cherry shrimp.The Red Cherry Shrimp is popular in the aquarium hobby.

 Picture is of a "berried" female carrying eggs.